Liukpro/Corporate-Finance-Calc/README.md

 ## System Status (Work in Progress)

 This project is not a finished application, results may be subject to errors.
 Do not rely only on the data shown.
+This project is entirely based on "Finanza Aziendale" a university-taught course at the Università degli Studi di Bergamo, by professor Cincinelli Peter in 2026, with given permission.

 ---